 Our business exposes us to potential product liability risks that are inherent in the manufacturing, marketing and sale of medical devices.
 We may be held liable if our products cause injury or death or are found otherwise unsuitable or defective during usage.
-Our ClearPoint system and our ClearTrace system each incorporates mechanical and electrical parts, complex computer software and other sophisticated components, any of which can have defective or inferior parts or contain defects, errors or failures.
+Our ClearPoint system incorporates mechanical and electrical parts, complex computer software and other sophisticated components, any of which can have defective or inferior parts or contain defects, errors or failures.
 Complex computer software is particularly vulnerable to errors and failures, especially when first introduced.

-Because our ClearPoint system and our ClearTrace system are each designed to be used to perform complex surgical procedures, defects could result in a number of complications, some of which could be serious and could harm or kill patients.
+Because our ClearPoint system is designed to be used to perform complex surgical procedures, defects could result in a number of complications, some of which could be serious and could harm or kill patients.
 The adverse publicity resulting from any of these events could cause physicians or hospitals to review and potentially terminate their relationships with us.